 What is The Symbolism of Purple Flowers in Eastern Cultures?

 In Eastern cultures, particularly those associated with Buddhism, purple flowers and their meanings change somewhat.
 For many, purple flowers are associated with mystic discovery and inner journeys.
-The purple chakra - or crown chakra - is linked to wisdom and becoming one with the world, so the color purple and purple flowers by extension are considered to communicate transformation and creativity.
+The purple chakra - or crown chakra - is linked to wisdom and becoming one with the world.
+The color purple and purple flowers, by extension, are considered to communicate transformation and creativity.

 The Purple Flowers Meaning in Art

 What is important to remember with purple roses and their meaning is that even though each person identifies with a different side of the color, almost all people feel this connection very deeply.
-It is this allure and magnetism of purple flowers that draw people in and make all kinds of purple flowers a welcome addition to any home, decor, and for almost any and every occasion.
+This allure and magnetism of purple flowers draw people in and make all kinds of purple flowers a welcome addition to any home and for almost any and every occasion.